 Legal Aid of the District of Columbia today issued the following statement after the DC Council Committee on Judiciary & Public Safety voted to restore some of funding for civil legal services, which would enable Legal Aid and other legal services providers to continue to support residents experiencing poverty.

-As part of the budget released in March, the Mayor proposed a 60% cut to the Access to Justice program, which helps ensure District residents facing significant legal challenges can get legal services.
-Those cuts would reduce funding for the program from approximately $31 million in 2023 to $13 million in 2024.
-Most of Legal Aid’s budget to pay attorneys who provide legal services for residents comes from these funds.
+60% cut to the Access to Justice program, which helps ensure District residents facing significant legal challenges can get legal services.
+Those cuts would reduce funding for the program from approximately $31 million to $13 million . of Legal Aid’s budget to pay attorneys who provide legal services for residents comes from these funds.

 In 2023, the funds from the program help pay for 46 lawyers and professionals – about half of the employees at the organization – who will assist nearly 5,000 clients facing foreclosure, eviction, and debt collection cases or needing help ensuring safety from domestic violence or accessing government benefits, like health care or nutritional assistance.

 On Tuesday, the Committee on Judiciary and Public Safety voted to add $3.85 million to the Access to Justice program, and the budget now moves to the full Council for consideration.